ansible/awx/docs/rbac.md

     )
 ```

-Now that your model is a `Resource` and has a `Role` defined, you can be get to access the helper methods provided to you by the `ResourceMixin` for checking access to your resource.
+Now that your model is a `Resource` and has a `Role` defined, you can begin to access the helper methods provided to you by the `ResourceMixin` for checking a users access to your resource.
 Here is the output of a Python REPL session.

 ```python
     # we've created some documents and a user